wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Windows Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter=""
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter=""